raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_4.md

 --- task ---

 Briefly explore [Session 12](http://ncce.io/AbMR3v){:target="_blank"}  which focuses on sharing your prototype with as many users as possible.
-You may find it informative to complete page 2 of [Student Worksheets](https://ncce.io/wjuSbq){:target="_blank"} when carrying out your user testing.
+You may find it informative to complete page 2 of the [Student Worksheets](https://ncce.io/wjuSbq){:target="_blank"} when carrying out your user testing.

 --- /task ---